-- 1. Read this advising manual cover to cover. - 2.
-Make a list of courses of interest, then introspect in to SIS for previous years to know which term (spring / fall) the course is typically offered. - 3.
-Check prerequisites of all courses and make sure to fulfill them before the course of interest. - 4.
+- 1. Read this advising manual cover to cover. - Make a list of courses of interest, then look at previous semester listings in to SIS or JHU's public course search for previous years to know which term (spring / fall) the course is typically offered. - Check prerequisites of all courses and make sure to fulfill them (or discuss whether your previous coursework is a suitable prereq with your advisor) before registering for the course of interest. - 4.
 Fill out both tabs (course list and term-by term) in the Advising Worksheet. - 5.
 Repeat 2-4 (revise) every term.